How to use competitive market research within a business plan

 Primary market research

 There are quantitative and qualitative research methods within primary research.
 Usually, quantitative research tells us what is happening.
 Qualitative research suggests to us why it is happening.
 Both are equally important.
 Make your competitive analysis more powerful by finding out what’s happening next.
-What’s happened is nice to know and what’s happening now is good to know.
-But what’s happening next week, month or year is must know.
+What’s happened is nice to know, and what’s happening now is good to know.
+But what’s happening next week, month or year is a must know.

 This must-know insight will come from analysing all the secondary and primary information.
 But talking to people who can offer their thoughts and experience will be the key.